-- Finds pursuant to Title VI of the Civil Rights Act of 1964 that the fare changes enacted hereby will not have a disparate impact on minority populations or a disproportionate burden on low-income populations; - Approves the Title VI Equity Analysis attached as Attachment A and incorporated by this reference; - 3.
+- Finds pursuant to Title VI of the Civil Rights Act of 1964 that the fare changes enacted hereby will not have a disparate impact on minority populations or a disproportionate burden on low-income populations; - 2.
+Approves the Title VI Equity Analysis attached as Attachment A and incorporated by this reference; - 3.
 Approves the fare changes, as outlined in the recitals above; and - 4.
 Amends the Fare Structure attached as Attachment B.

-BE IT FURTHER RESOLVED that the Board of Directors authorizes the Acting Executive Director to sign any agreements or other documents, or take any other actions necessary, to give effect to this resolution.
+BE IT FURTHER RESOLVED that the Board of Directors authorizes the Acting actions necessary, to give effect to this resolution.